UoB-COMSM0166/2025-group-27/README.md

 - Real-time vector calculation toward the player
 - Angle-based movement adjustment for obstacle avoidance
-- Progressive increase in spawn count per wave
+- Increased spawn count per wave

-Bosses appear on **waves 5, 10, and 15**, each bringing unique abilities and challenge curves.
+Bosses appear on **waves 5, 10, and 15**, each bringing unique abilities and challenges.

-> This algorithm balances fairness (avoid surprise spawns) and difficulty scaling as waves progress.
+> This algorithm balances fairness and difficulty scaling as waves progress.

 #### Weather and Pet Systems

-After defeating the first boss, players select one of three pets, each providing continuous support:
+After defeating the first boss, players select one of three pets for continuous support:

 - `Blaze`: Attacks nearby enemies
 - `Aegis`: Generates a protective shield
 - `Aurora`: Gradually heals the player over time

-Separately, the **weather system** is triggered every 30 seconds, randomly selecting one of three global effects:
+The **weather system** is triggered every 30 seconds, with three possible effects:

-- `Snow`: Reduces movement speed for all characters and enemies
+- `Snow`: Reduces movement speed
 - `Thunder`: Deals periodic area damage
-- `Sun`: Temporarily increases player attack speed
+- `Sun`: Increases player attack speed

-Both systems are implemented via independent classes and rely on the global time and frame counters provided by p5.js.
+Both systems are implemented via independent classes and rely on p5.js’s global time and frame counters.

 > Decoupling pets and weather from the main game loop allows for easy tuning, testing, and future expansion.

 ### 4.2 Code Architecture Overview

 Glitchwood’s codebase follows a modular, event-driven structure grounded in object-oriented design.
-Each system—combat, weather, pets, upgrades—was encapsulated into standalone components to maximize scalability and reduce coupling.
+Each system—combat, weather, pets, upgrades—is encapsulated into standalone components to maximize scalability and reduce coupling.

 #### Central Game Loop

 At the core is the **main game loop**, which runs continuously using p5.js’s `draw()` function.
-This loop is responsible for:
+It is responsible for:

 - Updating player input states
 - Moving all entities (player, enemies, pets, projectiles)